 Is this the career for you?
 If you’re an artist and an organizer, that combo should lead you straight to UX design.
 This is a career for the people who put a little too much thought into picking the font for their email signature.

 Let’s Get to Work!

 It can take time and effort to find your calling, but going to work with a smile on your face will make it all worthwhile.
-Whatever your talents, there’s a job out there that will provide the creative challenges you seek.
+Whatever your talents, you can find a job that will provide the creative challenges you seek.